 Wild Creativity & Experimentation.
 We care about blending unique ingredients that are creative, wild, and born of experimentation.
 All of our blends are years in the making, experimenting with different ratios, preparation methods, and a variety of herbs.
 We have tested these blends on willing collaborators that have helped us improve the flavors over time.
 We also work with artists to bring our blends to life, evoking their truest form.

 Sustainability.
-Guiding everything done at Wild Coast Brew is a true search for the most sustainable path within an inherently sustainable society.
+Guiding everything done at Wild Coast Brew is a true search for the most sustainable path within an inherently unsustainable society.
 Sustainability is not just a buzz-word for us.
-We've rearrange our lives to live out our convictions, often to the protest of our ailing spines, and built a company that charts the same course.
+We've rearranged our lives to live out our convictions, often to the protest of our ailing spines, and built a company that charts the same course.
 Our operations are powered by the sun.
 Our teas our held in plant-based compostable cellophane bags.
 The tubes that hold the bagged blends are made of recycled paper, and we hope the artwork makes them too beautiful to simply recycle after one use.
 We think packaging can not only be reused but perhaps also cherished.
 We, as farmers who grow much of the product found in these teas, use regenerative and closed-loop practices far beyond the bounds of an organic certification.
+We also uphold sustainable wildcrafting standards by only harvesting from locations that are free from contaminants, as well as harvesting a small percentage of what we find to allow for regeneration.
 Our ethics will not allow us to externalize poor practices onto the rest of the planet.
-We are all collectively paying the price for a system that has made harming the planet an acceptible way to lower costs at the store.
+We are all collectively paying the price for a system that has made harming the planet an acceptable way to lower costs at the store.
 Not us.